- Fee assured

 St George's University Hospitals NHS Foundation Trust

 Areas of interest

-Assessment and investigations of chest pain; Heart disease risk factor assessment; Hypertension (High Blood Pressure); Palpitations; Shortness of breath; Heart Failure; Coronary artery disease and Angina; Coronary angiography; Coronary Angioplasty; Post heart attack care and rehabilitation.
+All aspects of General Cardiology, Assessment and investigation of chest pain; Heart disease and risk factor assessment/ prevention, Hyperlipidaemia, Hypertension (High Blood Pressure); Palpitations; Shortness of breath; Heart Failure; Coronary artery disease and Angina; Coronary angiography; Coronary Angioplasty; Post heart attack care and rehabilitation.